Upper Silesia: Media

 On the territory of Upper Silesia, TVP Info broadcasts the regional channels TVP Opole and TVP Katowice of the public Polish Television.
 In addition, the private television station TVS is aimed at viewers in the Silesian Voivodeship.
 Another channel is TVT.

 Regionally oriented radio stations are Polskie Radio Opole and Polskie Radio Katowice of the state radio station.
 A private Upper Silesian station is Radio Piekary.

 Radio Mittendrin is a German-Polish Internet radio station of the German minority.

+Sports

+Football, ice hockey and volleyball teams from Upper Silesia enjoyed great success either historically or recently.

+Football enjoys a strong following in the region with Górnik Zabrze and Ruch Chorzów among the most accomplished teams in Poland, and other notable teams including GKS Katowice, Odra Opole, Piast Gliwice, Polonia Bytom.

+Top volleyball teams, multiple times Polish champions, are Jastrzębski Węgiel and ZAKSA Kędzierzyn-Koźle, with the latter also winning three consecutive CEV Champions League titles in 2021–2023.

+Top ice hockey teams, multiple times Polish champions, are GKS Katowice, GKS Tychy, Polonia Bytom.

 Local politics

 The autonomy movement is relatively young and was only founded in 1990 by Rudolf Kolodziejczyk in Rybnik.
 It is supposed to continue the traditions of the German period, but also of Silesia under the Second Polish Republic.
 The current head of the movement is Jerzy Gorzelik.
 Its main aim is to improve the self-government of the Upper Silesian provinces of Opolskie and Slaskie.

 In 2010, RAS (Ruch Autonomii Śląska) had 8.49% of the votes in the Silesian Regional Assembly, i.e. 122,781 votes and three mandates.
 In 2018 they failed to get any mandates with 3.10%.